 Overcooked Poached Eggs: How to Fix It

 If your poached eggs are overcooked, don’t fret!
 A quick tip is to use a timer.
 Set it for 3 minutes for perfectly runny yolks.
-If you miss the mark, consider slicing the egg open and serving it over toast with avocado for a delicious backup plan.
+If you miss the mark, consider slicing the egg and serving it over toast with avocado for a delicious backup plan.

 Crumbly Crab Cakes: Tips for a Better Texture

-Crab cakes can sometimes turn out crumbly if there isn’t enough binding agent.
+Crab cakes can turn out crumbly if there isn’t enough binding agent.
 Make sure to use enough mayonnaise and egg in your mixture.
 If they still crumble, add more breadcrumbs to help them hold together.

 Lumpy Hollandaise: How to Rescue It

-Tips for Serving and Presentation
+Crab Cake Eggs Benedict: Tips for Serving and Presentation

-Now that you’ve mastered making crab cake eggs Benedict, let’s talk about how to serve them beautifully.
+Now that you’ve mastered making crab cake eggs, Benedict, let’s talk about how to serve them beautifully.
 Presentation can elevate your dish from good to gourmet, and it’s easier than you might think!

 Garnishing Ideas for a Stunning Plate